Takenobou/instaReposter/README.md

 instagramAPI
 pillow

-A bot that grabs the hottest images from reddit and reposts them to instagram (in 30min intervals)
+A bot that grabs the hottest images from reddit (default is r/memes) and reposts them to instagram (in 30min intervals)

 Change the values in 'instaLogin.txt' to your instagram login details (remember to use all lower-case for username)